voschezang/coding-handbook/organization-structure.md

 <br>
 <img src="img/plot-alignment-autonomy.png" alt="plot-alignment-autonomy" />
 </details>
 **By Domain**

 Organizations cannot be studied properly without taking into account the domain in which they live.
 See [learning](learning.md).
+See also the  Stacey matrix model.

 Four [*domains*](https://en.wikipedia.org/wiki/Cynefin_framework) ordered by structure are:

 1. Chaotic. *"Novel practice"*.
     1. Act immediately, then evaluate, then respond.
+[Triage](https://en.wikipedia.org/wiki/Triage).

 2. Complex. *"Emergent practice"*.
 Learn at the same pace that the environment is changing.
-    1. Probe, experiment, then evaluate, then respond
+    1. Probe, experiment, then evaluate, then respond.
-    1. Suited for "Agile"
+    1. Suited for "Agile".
+Focus on learning.

 3. Complicated. *"Good practice"*.
 In absence of a single best practice (golden hammer).
     1. Analyze the problem, then respond.
-    1. Suited for "Lean"
+    1. Suited for "Lean".
+Focus on optimization.

 4. Obvious. *"Best practice"*
     1. Categorize the situation by using existing models.